soerenkoehler/soerenkoehler.github.io/_posts/hack/2020-09-06-fritzbox-own-certificate.md

 ### The Shorter Way - With Obstacles

-Then I remember, that I already had a CA set up - The one signing the certificate for my Synology NAS.
+Then I remembered, that I already had a CA set up - the one signing the certificate for my Synology NAS.
 And may memory said, it was fully created in the NAS Dashboard.
 Could I create a certificate for my Fritzbox using the NAS?